billodiallo/micro-reddit/README.md

 ## Prequisites

 - Ruby installed on your local machine.
-Terminal or similar to execute the program.
+- Terminal or similar to execute the program.
 - Ruby on rails

+## Run app
+- Type bundle install in the root file of the project.
+- Type rails db:migrate in the root file of the project.
+- Type rails s in the root file of the project.

 ## Authors